 Natural resource extraction varies widely from state to state.
 In Wisconsin, extractive industries accounted for <1% of gross domestic product (GDP) in 2015.

 Natural resource ownership in the U.S. is closely tied to land ownership.
 Land can be owned by citizens, corporations, Indian tribes or individuals, or governments (for instance, federal, state, or local governments).
-Many USEITI datasets only cover natural resource extraction on federal land, which represents 5.1% of all land in Wisconsin.
+Much of the data on this site is limited to natural resource extraction on federal land, which represents 5.1% of all land in Wisconsin.

 Energy production: The U.S. Energy Information Administration publishes a profile of energy production and usage in Wisconsin.